SiddhantChogle/MoviesAndTVSeries-streaming-app/README.md

 # Movies and TV Shows Streaming App

 A videos streaming app UI inspired by popular app Netflix.
-A clean and slick app in dark mode.
-Learned data manipulation and state management concepts.
+A clean and slick app UI in dark mode.
+Learnt data manipulation and state management.

 ## Description